aRTy42/POE-ItemInfo/README.markdown

 Created by Nipper4369 and original authors.
 Created by hazydoc / IGN: Sadou

-Updated/Curated by Slinkston and Bahnzo
+Updated/Curated by Slinkston and Bahnzo from Oct 2015 - Apr 2016
+currently Updated/Curated by aRTy42

 Supersedes the POE_iLVL_DPS-Revealer script.